wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 #Django Basics {#chapter-django-basics}

 Let's get started with Django!
-In this chapter, we'll be giving you an overview of the creation process .
+In this chapter, we'll be giving you an overview of the creation process.
 You'll be setting up a new project and a new web application.
 By the end of this chapter, you will have a simple Django-powered website up and running!

 ##Testing your Setup